INNOVATION—A PRINCIPAL SOURCE OF BETTERMENT OF HUMAN LIFE

 SECURITY, GOVERNANCE AND FREEDOM

-As of the early 21st century, examples abound of governments that not only fail to protect its citizens, they are in fact the biggest threat to life and property.
+As of the early 21st century, examples abound of governments that not only fail to protect their citizens, but are in fact the biggest threat to life and property.
 These governments maintain power through violent, forceful tactics designed to eradicate dissent.

 All national governments as of this writing display some or all of the pathologies that ultimately threaten the security of its people, and there is one element that links every political regime in power today.
 It is the fundamental reason that all are on a similar path to failure: rule by coercion.